Bucs, Huggins and Secretariat

 n n n

-It was sad to see Bob Huggins' basketball coaching career at West Virginia end the way it did but let's not forget he oversaw the greatest era in Mountaineer basketball history.
+It was sad to see Bob Huggins' basketball coaching career at West Virginia end the way it did but let's not forget he oversaw the greatest era in Mountaineer basketball.

 Huggins wound up as the second-winningest coach in WVU men's basketball history with a record of 345-203 in 16 years, he made the NCAA tournament 11 times and took the Mountaineers to the Final Four for only the second time in program history.

 Gale Catlett was 439-281 in 24 years and made the NCAA tourney eight times.
-John Beilein had a nice run of 104-60 in five years.
-Fred Schaus was 146-37 and got the Jerry West-led Mountaineers to the Final Four.
+John Beilein had a nice run of 104-60 in five years and took WVU to a pair of NCAA tourneys.
+Fred Schaus was 146-37, reached March Madness in all six of his seasons and got the Jerry West-led Mountaineers to the Final Four.

 Rob Burchianti is sports editor of the Herald-Standard and can be reached at rburchianti@heraldstandard.com.